Rashid city day tour including Alexandria, Prices, Booking

 Further details about Rashid city day tour:

-The Rashid (Rosetta) National Museum is 65 km east of Alexandria.
+The Rashid (Rosetta) National Museum is 65 km east of Alexandria, Egypt.
 It stands waiting for visitors after restored and returned to its original pristine condition.
 The museum installed in one of Rashid’s famous stately Ottoman houses.
 It is the Arab Killy house.
 The house named after a Turkish trader called Hussein Arab Kulli.
 He lived there in the early 18th Century.
 It was the largest house in Rosetta.
 The first floor used for receptions.
 The second floor was where the family lived.
 It is where Kulli had his office.
 The third floor contained the haramlik (women’s quarters).
 Restoration of the museum led to the discovery of a small gravure and a fine piece of Kufic calligraphy.

 The museum’s exhibits relate the history of Rashid.
 They are from the town’s construction in ancient times right through to the modern era.
 Furthermore, on display are 600 artifacts carefully selected from the Islamic and Coptic museums.
 They are also from Gayer Anderson house in Cairo.
 There are also another 200 objects unearthed from archaeological sites around Rashid.
 These include a collection of Omayyad and Ottoman gold and bronze coins.
 Moreover, They also include pots, pans, versions of the holy Quran.
 They also include a collection of 18th and 19th century weapons.
 They weapons are such as arrows, swords, knives and pistols.
 Tapestry, military and national Ottoman and Mameluk costumes also exhibited.